haydenbr/ng-hash-router-problem/README.md

 Why is angular doing this and how would I turn it off?
 I spent a lot of time searching the anuglar code-base, but couldn't find it.
 I am using hash routing instead of the default path routing, in which case I would assume angular shouldn't care about anything that comes before the /#?

 (The setup to reproduce the problem is admitedly very contrived.
-Assume the problem is with the client side app, not the server)
+Assume the problem is with the client side app, not the server.
+In my real-world scenario, my index.html page is an MVC view that's generated on the server.
+In the generated index.html file, I have to set the base href to the directory from which my built js and css files are being served on the server.
+I could use absolute urls but that is a pain because the host might be different per environment, and anyways I have lazy-loaded files that depend on being loaded from relative urls)